Kruemelmann/komodo/README.md

 ---
 ## TODOs
 * save scroll position
-* render all pages from the pdf file in the browser
+* fe and be are both building with bazel (what is left is to embed the build output of the frontend directly into the backend build)
-* build ui using bazel
+    * some kind of depend?

 ## Requirements